 "Yes, Babulya."
-Gwen changed into her hospital gown, then fitted herself into the wall mounted machine that measured, scanned, and recorded her biometrical data.
+Gwen, now changed, fitted herself into the wall-mounted machine that measured, scanned, and recorded her biometrical data.

 Klavdiya read out the script's data entries one by one, the octave of her voice rising with every record.

-“My heart…” Gwen’s babulya had to hold onto one of the protruding manipulator-arms.
-Petra quickly rushed to her grandmother's aid, taking the opportunity to see the script for herself.
-“Gwen, these numbers…”
+"My heart…" Gwen's babulya had to hold onto one of the protruding manipulator arms.
+Petra quickly rushed to her grandmother's aid, taking the opportunity to see the script herself.
+"Gwen, these numbers are astounding."

 Though her grandmother knew what had occurred, Gwen elected to provide more explicit details of her cannibalistic act.
-When she had finished her story, Klavdiya touched her fingers against her fragile lips.
+When she had finished her story, Klavdiya touched her fingers against her thin lips.

 "My training should have taken me close to Evocation 4 and Conjuration 5," Gwen explained.
 "As for the rest, I guess the statistics speak for themselves."

-“Let’s see your affinity as well before we get ahead of ourselves,” Klavdiya calmed herself and tapped the console contemplatively.
-“There are more at play here than just numbers.”
+"Let's see your Affinity before we get ahead of ourselves," Klavdiya calmed herself and tapped the console.
+"There are more at play here than just numbers."

-Gwen approached the Awakening Stone device and placed both hands onto the orb.
+Gwen approached the Awakening Stone device and placed both hands on the orb.

 "Begin when you're ready."